syne-tune/syne-tune/docs/source/tutorials/basics/basics_asha.rst

 can be promoted, a new one is started from scratch.
 This ASHA variant requires pause and resume scheduling.
 In particular, a trial needs to checkpoint its state (at least at rung levels), and these checkpoints need to be accessible to all workers.
-On the other hand, the back-end never needs to stop running trials, as the stopping condition for each training job is determined up front.
+On the other hand, the backend never needs to stop running trials, as the stopping condition for each training job is determined up front.